heavymetalthings/LightFedora/README.md

 now we can proceed to install all the packages that we want !

+## A linux desktop?

+So, basically, your average linux distro is a desktop environment (DE) ran by a

 ## Installing X

 This will install the Xorg package